'Brings the peerless Jeeves and Wooster barrelling back to life' Daily Mail

 A gloriously witty novel from Sebastian Faulks using P.G.
 Wodehouse’s much-loved characters, Jeeves and Wooster, fully authorised by the Wodehouse estate.

-Bertie Wooster, recently returned from a very pleasurable soujourn in Cannes, finds himself at the stately home of Sir Henry Hackwood in Dorset.
-Bertie is more than familiar with the country house set-up: he is a veteran of the cocktail hour and, thanks to Jeeves, his gentleman's personal gentleman, is never less than immaculately dressed.
+Bertie Wooster is staying at the stately home of Sir Henry Hackwood in Dorset.
+He is more than familiar with the country-house set-up: he is a veteran of the cocktail hour and, thanks to Jeeves, his gentleman’s personal gentleman, is never less than immaculately dressed.